respeer-ai/docs/docs/en_US/FAQs.md

 # Frequently asked questions

-### Linera is the fastest blockchain, why CheCko needs to waiting sometimes ?
+### Linera is the fastest blockchain, why CheCko need to wait sometimes ?

-As we already described, Linera is the fastest blockchain, but at this moment, CheCko is focus in build a workable version of Linera chrome extension wallet, and the implementation may be not optimal.
+As we already described, Linera is the fastest blockchain, but at this moment, CheCko is focused on build a workable version of Linera chrome extension wallet, and the implementation may be not optimal.
 We will continue optimize this.

 ### When creating microchain in CheCko, why sometimes we need to wait for several minutes ?